JulianBernal13/Tic-Tac-Toe/README.md

 Programming:

 Each player manually selects where to place their corresponding symbol on the board.
-If it's already taken, the player is allowed to go again until they've placed their symbol in a spot that's considered "legal" in the rules of Tic-Tac-Toe.
+If it's already taken, the player is allowed to go again until they've placed their symbol in a spot that's considered "legal" under the rules of Tic-Tac-Toe.